melrh/vagrant-provisioner/README.md

 # Vagrant Provisioner with Ansible

 In this project, Vagrant is provisioned using Ansible to create a working environment I can use for development.
-The vagrant box is an Ubuntu machine, and the packages are installed using apt-get and pip.
+The vagrant box is an Ubuntu-18.04 machine, and the packages are installed using apt-get and pip.

 ##### Tree Structure
 ```